gradle/gradle/subprojects/docs/src/docs/release/notes.md

-The Gradle team is excited to announce Gradle 5.3.
+The Gradle team is excited to announce Gradle @version@.

 This release features support for publishing and consuming Gradle Module Metadata, [feature variants or "optional dependencies"](#feature-variants),